THE NEW. RETRO. MODERN.

 Confectionary giant Nestlé has announced plans to rebrand its Allen’s ‘Pineapple’ Lollies due to overtones of the mascot being “out of step” with current values.

-Marketing manager for the brand, Roger Cordery, said the sunglasses-wearing pineapple icon on the product’s packaging looked too “middle-class bogan” and that it was insulting to a large contingency of the product’s customer base.
+Marketing manager for the brand, Roger Wallett, said the sunglasses-wearing pineapple icon on the product’s packaging looked too “middle-class bogan” and that it was insulting to a large contingency of the product’s customer base.

 In a statement, Nestlé said the decision was made to ensure “nothing we do marginalises our friends, neighbours and colleagues, not even the middle-class ones”.